Gouthamchoudary/gouthamchoudary/README.md

 ## Hi there 👋
-Myself Goutham Choudary, currently studying in NITW pursuing my btech. interested in coding and application development.
+Myself Goutham Choudary, pursuing B Tech at NITW interested in coding and application development.
 <!--
 **Gouthamchoudary/gouthamchoudary** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.